List of songs recorded by Lady Gaga

 In 2014, Gaga and Tony Bennett released a collaborative album titled Cheek to Cheek, which consists of jazz standards and swing classics from composers such as George Gershwin, Cole Porter, Jerome Kern, Duke Ellington and Irving Berlin.
 Her fifth studio album, Joanne (2016), which had Mark Ronson as the executive producer, is a more personal album, with family influences.
 In 2020, she released Chromatica, a house-influenced album with lyrics that thematize mental health, depression and finding love through hardship.
 It features guest vocals from Ariana Grande on "Rain on Me", Blackpink on "Sour Candy" and Elton John on "Sine from Above".
 Her second album with Bennett, titled Love for Sale, followed in 2021, where the duo covered Cole Porter songs.

 In addition to her studio work, Gaga has recorded songs for film soundtracks, including "Fashion" from Confessions of a Shopaholic (2009), and "Til It Happens to You" from The Hunting Ground (2015).
 She and Bradley Cooper recorded the soundtrack for the movie A Star Is Born, released in 2018, which they composed with other collaborators.
 It contains elements of blues rock, country and pop.
 For the 2022 film Top Gun: Maverick, Gaga wrote the song "Hold My Hand", and also composed its score alongside Hans Zimmer and Harold Faltermeyer.
+During 2025, she released the album Mayhem and a new single from September of the same year titled "The Dead Dance".